 But there is an even more important statistic that those interested in property should be aware of and that’s household formation, because it’s really the number of new households, rather than absolute population growth, which creates the underlying demand for housing that drives our property markets.

-Last year the Australian Bureau of Statistics released its “Family and Household Projections”, providing an estimate of household growth in Australia over the period to 2036.
+A few years ago the Australian Bureau of Statistics released its “Family and Household Projections”, providing an estimate of household growth in Australia over the period to 2036.

 So let’s look into what’s ahead for Australia with a little Q&A:

 What’s happening to Australia’s population?